-- (1) Transect Zones.
+(1) Transect Zones.
 Transect Zones are a designation given to each lot within the district that dictates the standards for development on that lot.
-Some lots may have more than one Transect Zone.
-The following Transect Zones are defined: - (T6) General Transect Includes the majority of the shops and workplaces within the district, along with the public gathering spaces and residences.
-The Core typically allows for unlimited building height. - (T6) I-Drive Corridor Transect Similar to the T6 General Transect with some context sensitive standards and located within 200 feet from the right of way line of the International Drive corridor.
+Some lots may have more then one Transect Zone.
+The following Transact Zones are defined:

+(15) General Transect - includes the majority of the shops and workplaces within the district, along with the public gathering spaces and residences.
+The Core typically allows for unlimited building height.

+(16) I-Drive Conidor Transect - Similar to the T6 General Transect with some context sensitive standards and located within 200 feet from the right of way line of the International Drive corridor.

-- (T6) Universal Blvd Corridor Transect Similar to the T6 General Transect with some context sensitive standards and within 200 feet from the right of way line of the Universal Boulevard corridor. - (2) Special Zones.
+(T6) Universal Blvd Comdor Transect - Similar to the T6 General Transect with some context sensitive standards and within 200 feet from the right of way line of the Universal Boulevard corridor.

+(2) Special Zones.
 Special Zones include uses that require additional standards or are exempt from standard transect requirements.
 For the I-Drive District, a Special Zone will be created to address the convention center use and theme park uses.
-The following Special Zones are - SZ Civic.
-The Special Zone Civic Transect consists of uses associated with the Convention Center as well as uses such as museums and historic - SZ Theme Park.
-The Special Zone Theme Park consists of a concentration of amusement rides, hotels, retail, and their accessory uses, without open, public access.
+The following Special Zones are defined:

+SZ Chric.
+The Special Zone Civic Transect consists of uses associated with the Convention Center as well as uses such as museums and historic buildings.

+SZ Theme Park.
+The Special Zone Theme Park consists of a concentration of amusement rides, hoteis, retail, and their accessory uses, without open, public access.